 The last type is known as mild-tasting elephant garlic.
 This type of garlic is known for being really large.
 It is also good for tolerating cold to zone 5 though usually more protections need to be done like black covers and deep mulch.

 Notes About Grocery Store Garlic

-Generally it is better to buy seed garlic from another farm or a source meant to be seed garlic.
+Generally, it is better to buy seed garlic from another farm or a source meant to be seed garlic.
 Grocery store garlic varies from place to place depending on who they buy from.
-I had a couple stores great for buying garlic as they bought locally and didn’t treat the garlic with anything.
+I had a couple of stores great for buying garlic as they bought locally and didn’t treat the garlic with anything.
 Other stores ship the garlic in and that garlic is often treated with some inhibitors.

 Sometimes the organic garlic for sale is viable, though that doesn’t seem to be guaranteed either at times.

 I used to live in zone 7b so I basically planted any fall month I wanted usually around the same time the baby frosting started, though it didn’t seem to matter.

 Now I’m dealing with Minnesota conditions.
 The advice there is still to plant in the fall, but do so about 2 weeks or so before the first frost of the season.
 The hard freeze won’t affect the roots and shoots of the cloves as the cloves will be safely underground until the temperatures get a bit warmer in spring.
 Some gardeners like to plant more like 6 weeks before frost.

 If you need a reference, then you want to look up your hardiness zone.

 If you don’t know your plant hardiness zone, you can look it up on this map from the USDA.

 Again you want to go by the rule of 3 most of the time with a garden.
 Plant 3 times the target amount you want so you have a sensible buffer if your harvest isn’t good that year.